Need trip ideas? Check out our curated collections of destinations around the globe.More

 The Golf Club at Newcastle.
 Probably the best option on the Eastside, this golf complex, which includes a pair of courses and an 18-hole putting green, has views, views, and more views.
 From the hilly greens you'll see Seattle, the Olympic Mountains, and Lake Washington.
 The 7,000-yard, par-72 Coal Creek course is the more challenging of the two, though the China Creek course has its challenges and more sections of undisturbed natural areas.
 This is the Seattle area's most expensive golf club—greens fees for Coal Creek range from $80 to $165 depending on the season; fees for China Creek range from $65 to $120.
 Newcastle is about 35 minutes from Downtown—if you don't hit traffic.
 15500 Six Penny Lane, Newcastle, Seattle, WA, 98059.
 425/793–5566. www.newcastlegolf.com.

 Harbour Pointe Golf Club.
-Harbour Pointe is about 35 minutes north of Seattle.
-Its challenging 18-hole championship layout—with 6,800 yards of hilly terrain and wonderful Puget Sound views—is one of Washington's best.
+This challenging 18-hole championship layout—with 6,800 yards of hilly terrain and wonderful Puget Sound views—is one of Washington's best, about 35 minutes north of Seattle.
 Greens fees range from $25 for twilight play to $67 for prime time on weekends.
 Carts cost $14 per person.
 There's also a driving range where you can get 65 balls for $5.
 Reserve your tee time online, up to 21 days in advance.
 Inquire about early-bird, twilight, off-season, and junior discounts.
 11817 Harbour Pointe Blvd., Mukilteo, WA, 98275.
 425/355–6060. www.harbourpointegolf.com.

 Interbay Family Golf Center.
 About a 10-minute drive from Downtown, Interbay is the city's most convenient course.
 It has a wildly popular driving range ($8 for 68 balls, $10 for 102, $13 for 153), a 9-hole executive course ($17 on weekends, $15 on weekdays), and a miniature golf course ($8).
 The range and miniature golf course are open daily 7 am–11 pm March–October and 7 am–9 pm November–February; the executive course is open dawn to dusk year-round.
 2501 15th Ave.
 W, Magnolia, Seattle, WA, 98119.
 206/285–2200. www.seattlegolf.com.

 Jefferson Park.
 This golf complex has views of the city skyline and Mt.
 Rainier.
 The par-27, 9-hole course has a lighted driving range with heated stalls that's open from dusk until midnight.
 And the 18-hole, par-72 main course is one of the city's best.
-Greens fees are $38 on weekends and $33 on weekdays for the 18-hole course; you can play the 9-hole course for $8.50 daily.
-Carts are $26 and $17, and $2 buys you a bucket of 30 balls at the driving range.
+Greens fees are $40 on weekends and $35 on weekdays for the 18-hole course; you can play the 9-hole course for $8.50 daily.
+Carts are $28 and $14, and $5 buys you a bucket of 30 balls at the driving range.
 You can book tee times online up to 10 days in advance or by phone up to 7 days in advance.
 4101 Beacon Ave.
-S, Beacon Hill, Seattle, WA, 98108.
+S., Beacon Hill, Seattle, WA, 98108.
 206/762–4513. www.seattlegolf.com.

 West Seattle Golf Course.
 This 18-hole course has a reputation for being tough but fair—and for some excellent views of Downtown.
 Greens fees are $33 on weekdays, $38 on weekends.
 It's $26 for a cart.
 The front 9 will challenge you, while the back 9 will reward you with views of Elliott Bay and the skyline.
 4470 35th Ave.
 SW, West Seattle, Seattle, WA, 98126.
 206/935–5187. www.seattlegolf.com.